a5221985/tutorials/Assembly/x86_assembly_programming_from_ground_up.md

 						OLD ESI			-20
 						OLD SDI			-24	<- ESP
 			Low Mem

+	2. If a function has 0 params, it does not have to initialize stack frame pointer
+	3. If an assembly

 ### Coding: Declaring Global Variables in C/C++ and using them in Assembly ###
 ### Coding: Experimenting with Conditional Codes ###